paramountgroup/Boat-Ramp-Finder/README.md

 --------

 Boat Ramp Finder will help guide you to the nearest splash point for your next boating adventure.
 The website queiries Google Maps for known boat ramp locations and adds a few of its own that are not on the map.
 The helpful resources will help make sure you have a safe boating adventure. https://paramountgroup.github.io/project-5 It's neve mobile friendly.
+Users are able to update the boat ramp database by filling out the website form and submitting.
+Upon approval new locations will be added to the Fusion Tables database.
+Code on the website does not need to be changed to add new locations.
+Changes are made in the Fusion Table database.
 ***

 Features